 But, Brij’s value extends beyond registration and reorder.
 QR codes are also communication tools, if optimized right.

 - Make sure the QR code is visible enough to the customer.

 The Brij team is always looking for big wins and inconsistencies across brands in their portfolio.
 For example, in the past couple months, they’ve noticed that product inserts get incredible engagement.

-“We really see Brij as a communication channel between brands and customers and the physical product as that communication channel.”
+“We really see Brij as a communication channel between brands and customers."

 Reaching High-value Customers

 Each brand has their own Brij dashboard that’s connected to their Shopify.
 Brij automatically creates a customer profile for new Brij users.
 And, they tag both new and existing Brij users as “Brij” in Shopify.
 All that data flows into Klaviyo for email marketing purposes.

 Plus, with a tool like Tydo and its cohort analysis capabilities, data can become even more actionable.